-- (2) The operator must allow planned schedules for flights to be completed within the maximum basic daily FDP.
-The operator shall take appropriate action to change a schedule or crewing arrangements where the actual operations exceed the permitted maximum basic daily FDP on more than 33% of the flights in that schedule during a scheduled seasonal period. - (3) The maximum basic daily FDP may be exceeded in accordance with Articles 24 and 25 from this Regulation.
-The maximum basic daily FDP of extensions is two in any seven consecutive days. - (4) The extensions are not allowed for the maximum basic daily FDP for the maximum basic daily FDP consisting of six sectors or more. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties. - (6) The provisions of this Article do not apply to single crew member for A to A operations.
+- (2) The operator must allow the planned flights schedules to be completed within the maximum basic daily FDP.
+If the operation exceeds the maximum basic daily FDP on more than 33% of the flights in that flight schedule season, the operator shall take appropriate action to change the flight schedule or crewing arrangements. - (3) The maximum basic daily FDP may be exceeded in accordance with Articles 24 and 25 from this Regulation.
+The maximum basic daily FDP may be extended maximum two times in any seven consecutive days. - (4) The extensions are not allowed for the maximum basic daily FDP for the maximum basic daily FDP consisting of six sectors or more. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties. - (6) The provisions of this Article do not apply to single crew member for A to A operations.

-3.7 Limitation of the working time during commercial air traffic (CAT) operations with single flight crew member performing A to A operations
+3.7 Limitation of the working time during commercial air transport (CAT) operations with single flight crew member performing A to A operations

-- (1) The maximum basic daily FDP during commercial air traffic operation with single flight crew member performing A to A operations is ten hours.
-This period may be extended by no more than 12 hours solely for the purpose of positioning the aircraft from/into the base. - (2) The crew member may spend no more than seven hours at the controls of an aircraft during the flight duty period.
-This period may be extended by no more than two hours solely for the purpose of positioning the aircraft from/into the base. - (3) The maximum permitted uninterrupted time spent at the controls of an aircraft shall be three hours.
-The minimum obligatory rest after every three hours uninterrupted aircraft operation is 30 minutes. - (4) The maximum permitted basic daily flight duty period may be extended in accordance with Article 24 of this Regulation. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.
+- (1) The maximum basic daily FDP during commercial air transport operation with single flight crew member performing A to A operations is ten hours.
+This period may be extended by no more than 12 hours solely for the purpose of positioning the aircraft from/into the base. - (2) The crew member may spend no more than seven hours flight time during the flight duty period.
+This period may be extended by no more than two hours solely for the purpose of positioning the aircraft from/into the base. - (3) The maximum permitted uninterrupted flight time shall be three hours.
+The minimum obligatory rest after every three hours uninterrupted flight time is 30 minutes. - (4) The maximum permitted basic daily flight duty period may be extended in accordance with Article 24 of this Regulation. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.